 Furthermore, Adobe After Effects also features an animation preset titled typewriter that enables you to create this effect effortlessly.
 Creating the typewriter effect in Adobe Premiere Pro is a more complex task, as you must know how to use keyframes to animate each letter of the text you’ve added to the footage, which can be a tedious process.

 Fortunately, websites like Filmostocks offer a number of typewriter effect packs that give you versatility during the video editing process.
 However, before you download a typewriter effect or a pack from a third-party website you must first make sure that it is compatible with the video editing software you have the access to.

 Click the Image to Access the Typewriter Effects in Filmstock

-Despite the fact that you can edit videos in Filmora9 on both Mac and PC computers, in this article we are going to show you how you can accomplish this task in Filmora9 for Windows.
-It is worth noting that the process isn’t much different on the Mac version of Filmora9.
+Despite the fact that you can edit videos in Filmora on both Mac and PC computers, in this article we are going to show you how you can accomplish this task in Filmora for Windows.
+It is worth noting that the process isn’t much different on the Mac version of Filmora.

-If you haven't installed Filmora9, click the buttton below to start.
+If you haven't installed Filmora, click the buttton below to start.

 Drag and drop the Title you’ve selected to the video track above the track on which the video clip you’re editing is located.
 You can drag it left or right along the track to make sure it is positioned correctly or you can drag one of its edges in order to adjust the duration.